alpaca-tc/beautify.vim/README.md

 ### Reformatting

 This plug-in support js, json, css and html as reformatter.
 In the case of the buffer already set filetype, reformatter is selected automatically.
-Therefore, if you want result then, you have only to execute `:Beautify`.
+Therefore if you want a result then, you have only to execute `:Beautify`.

 - `html-beautify`
 - `css-beautify`